paolinadoleva/Breakout/README.md

 ## Rubric
 * 40 - Participation
 * 30 - You game has at lease 1 unique feature (or several smaller features)
-* 20 - Your game has been polished up (i.e. you have decent looking sprites and other assets)
+* 20 - Your game has been polished up (i.e. you have decent looking sprites and other assets, ball movement is solid).
-* 10 - Your game's code was polished before submission.
+* 10 - Your game's code is polished.

 > __NOTE:__ This last lab is meant as an opportunity to have fun and enjoy the fruits of your labor in the last weeks.
 A lot of the grade is going to be based on effort.